maratsubkhankulov/trust-website/_posts/2018-01-18-what-does-insufficient-funds-for-gas-price-value-means.md

 ---
 layout: post
-title: "What does the error "insufficient gas * price + value" means?"
+title: "What does the error 'insufficient gas * price + value' means?"
 ---

 The gas fee is paid for miners in the Ethereum network to process a transaction.